cncf/devstats.archive/BENCHMARK.md

 | All go@Psql    | 65851       | 05m5.3s   | 81m44.1s  | 13.9x    |
 | All Ruby@Psql  | xxxxx       | xxxxxxx   | xxxxxxxx  | xxxxx    |
 | All Ruby@MySQL | xxxxx       | xxxxxxx   | xxxxxxxx  | xxxxx    |

+# Results

+When processing only Kubernetes events, we still need to download, decompress, parse all JSON and slect only those with specific org.

+This is lightning fast in Go, while terribly slow in Ruby.